 Marion County | Appointment only

-The Department of Health in Marion County is moving its COVID-19 vaccination operations to Paddock Mall, located at 3100 Southwest College Road in Ocala, on Jan.
-19.
+The Department of Health in Marion County COVID-19 vaccination operations is at Paddock Mall, located at 3100 Southwest College Road in Ocala.

-The site, a joint venture with AdventHealth Ocala, Marion County Emergency Management, and Paddock Mall, will be available for vaccinations by appointment only.
+The site, a joint venture with AdventHealth Ocala, Marion County Emergency Management and Paddock Mall, is available for vaccinations by appointment only.

 People with vaccination appointments will park at the Paddock Mall entrance nearest the Belk department store entrance on Southwest College Road.

-The Paddock Mall vaccination site is currently scheduled to be open for appointments each Monday, Tuesday, Thursday and Friday.
-The site is projected to schedule several hundred vaccination appointments each day.
+The Paddock Mall vaccination site is open for appointments each Monday, Tuesday, Thursday and Friday, offering several hundred vaccination appointments each day.

 The Moderna COVID-19 vaccine is a 2-shot series, with the second shot being provided 28 days after the first shot.

-Some Publix pharmacies in Marion will begin offering the vaccine by appointment beginning Jan.
-8. Find the full list of locations here.
+Some Publix pharmacies in Marion are offering the vaccine by appointment.
+Find the full list of locations here.

 Orange County | Appointment only

-The Orange County Department of Health began administering shots to EMTS and paramedics at the Orange County Convention Center on Dec.
-26.
+The Orange County Department of Health began administering COVID-19 shots at the Orange County Convention Center at the end of December.

-People 65 and older with appointments can get their vaccines at the Orange County at the Convention Center between 8 a.m. and 9 pm.
+People 65 and older with appointments can get their vaccines at the Orange County Convention Center between 8 a.m. and 9 pm.